ziglang/www.ziglang.org/content/news/2024-financials.md

 <td>$58,666.67</td>
 <td class="description"><a href="https://bun.sh/">Bun</a> is a
 fast JavaScript all-in-one toolkit built using the Zig programming language.
-The company behind Bun has wisely decided to sponsor ZSF in order to ensure that the tech stack they depend on continues to flourish, improve, and become more widely adopted.</td>
+The company behind Bun sponsors ZSF in order to ensure that the tech stack they depend on continues to flourish, improve, and become more widely adopted.</td>
 </tr><tr>
 <td>TigerBeetle</td>
 <td>$22,000.00</td>
 <td class="description"><a href="https://tigerbeetle.com/">TigerBeetle</a> is a database company
 whose product is built on the Zig programming language and likewise sponsors ZSF.
+It's good business practice to keep your software supply chain healthy.
 </td>
 </tr><tr>
 <td>Benevity</td>